Bredesen, Blackburn win primaries in race for US Senate

 Former Nashville Mayor Karl Dean won the Democratic primary, defeating state House Minority Leader Craig Fitzhugh after outspending him $4.4 million to $984,800.

-Four Republicans remained in the mix for their party's nomination, including U.S. Rep. Diane Black, former state economic development commissioner Randy Boyd, businessman Bill Lee and state House Speaker Beth Harwell.
+The field also included U.S. Rep. Diane Black, who began the campaign as the favorite and got the endorsement of Vice President Mike Pence but stumbled to a third-place finish.

-They all embraced President Donald Trump's agenda, with Black securing the endorsement of Vice President Mike Pence.
+No Democrat has won statewide here since Bredesen was re-elected governor in 2006, when he clinched all 95 counties.
+It's been an even longer drought in the Senate, with the last Democratic victor former Vice President Al Gore in 1990.

-Bredesen, who remains popular, is pledging to work across party lines, saying he will support Trump on policies that are good for the state, and oppose him when they aren't.
+Bredesen, who remains popular, would again need to peel off support from moderate Republicans and independents.
+He is pledging to work across party lines, saying he will support Trump on policies that are good for the state, and oppose him when they aren't.

 He thanked his supporters Thursday night and vowed to be "the best damn senator you ever sent up to Washington."